Poornima3537/Easybasket-/README.md

 It demonstrates a clean layered architecture with validation, DTO usage, and exception handling.

 Features it has:
-Create User
+Create User,
-Get All Users
+Get All Users,
-Get User by ID
+Get User by ID,
-Update User
+Update User,
-Delete User
+Delete User,
-Input Validation using Jakarta Validation
+Input Validation using Jakarta Validation,
-Global Exception Handling
+Global Exception Handling,
 DTO-based response

 Validation Rules applied are :